A county newspaper was chosen as the most suitable one and the most read locally to place the advert:

 "There must be a recording inside them enabling them to repeat those words," Simon said.

 They went onto the set and picked up the four dolls.
 The blank eyes with the extra long eyelashes were lifeless.
 The rosebud mouths were closed.
 Penelope and the two men took them into the dressing-room and took the clothes off each doll.
 There was nothing unusual to be seen.
 No hole in the back, nor any sign where a disc could have been inserted.
 The dolls were dressed again, and this time they were put inside a large suitcase which was to be taken to a warehouse by van.
 The dolls would stay there till the next time they might be needed.

-When the four girls
+When the four girls had

-as an act of courtesy than of offering friendship.
+of courtesy than of offering friendship.

 After Yvonne and Irene had experienced the incidents with their daughters, they rang the other two to find out if Sylvia and Rose had been having dreams or nightmares.

 One night Sylvia was